Washington State University: Student life

 The board of directors of the Students' Book Corporation has a total of nine directors.
 Five are students at WSU, two are faculty and two are administrative directors.
 These people oversees the non-profit campus bookstore separate from WSU.
 The Students' Book Corporation provides a 10% point of sale discount.
 On average the dividend total has been about $85,000.
 This is then received at ASWSU organizations at each campus to be distributed to various groups and activities.
 The Compton Union Board (CUB) oversees the management of the student union building and its services.
 The University Recreation Board oversees the management of university recreation.
 The Student Alumni Connection hosts several major campus events.

 The Student Entertainment Board (SEB) is a student-led board composed of undergraduate students.
-Positions on the board include: Spotlight, Films, Up All Night, Lectures, CUB Gallery, Concerts, VPLAC (Visual, Performing, and Literary Arts Committee), Special Event (Homecoming and Springfest), Associate Director, and Director.
+Positions on the board include: Spotlight, Films, Up All Night, Lectures, CUB Gallery, Concerts, VPLAC (Visual, Performing, and Literary Arts Committee), Special Event (Homecoming and Springfest), associate director, and Director.
 They are responsible for bringing diverse arts & entertainment to campus.

-The Coalition for Women Students provides much of the multicultural programs on campus, including the annual Women of Color symposium, the Week Without Violence, and Take Back the Night rally and march.
+The Coalition for Women Students provides much of the multicultural programs on campus, including the annual minority women symposium, the Week Without Violence, and Take Back the Night rally and march.
 CWS is made up of Association for Pacific and Asian Women, Black Women's Caucus, Mujeres Unidas, Native American Women's Association, and the YWCA of WSU.
 The organization also funds the all-volunteer Women's Transit, a safe door-to-door transportation program for women who would otherwise walk alone at night.